 Moving on, let us now jointly take a brief look at the performance in Q4, more specifically.
 Across all segments, sales have grown overall by 12% year-on-year mainly driven by Steel Europe benefiting, of course, from favorable longer term contract structure.
 For EBITDA adjusted, we recorded a slight decrease of €77 million year-on-year to €391 million in Q4.
 Similar for EBIT adjusted, which is down €72 million year-on-year to €161 million.

-I will explain our earnings in more detail in a second, but with regards to the free cash flow for M&A, we announced with [indiscernible] figures that there will be a release of the strong network capital build up of at least €1 billion and also a prepayment at our Marine Systems.
+I will explain our earnings in more detail in a second, but with regards to the free cash flow for M&A, we announced with Q3 figures that there will be a release of the strong network capital build up of at least €1 billion and also a prepayment at our Marine Systems.
 This has been delivered, of course now.
 As expected, free cash flow before M&A is significantly up and positive with the year-on-year increase of €1.9 billion resulting in a €1.6 billion free cash flow before M&A on Q4.

 Let me now walk you through each of our business segments and briefly highlight some major developments regarding EBIT adjusted in Q4.
-Overall, our Group earnings in Q4 included improved contribution from automotive technologies and the outer components related business also on the back of higher [indiscernible] from OEM.
+Overall, our Group earnings in Q4 included improved contribution from automotive technologies and the outer components related business also on the back of higher callers [ph] from OEM.
 On the flip side, Materials Services came in with a negative €104 million in EBIT adjusted year-on-year, €3 million to €9 million lower, given effects from a pronounced price correction, including a negative one-time from inventory valuation of roughly €100 million just in Q4.

 Marine Systems came in with €20 million in Q4.
 This is €8 million lower year-on-year, but €17 million higher quarter-on-quarter.
 Focus at Marine Systems is on performance improvement also stabilizing the margins of order -- orders in the backlog and driving the execution of the new and higher quality one.
 Multi Tracks was negative €77 million in EBIT adjusted.
 Losses are higher year-on-year, driven by lower contribution to sale of ASP and higher nonconformity costs at plant engineering.

 With that, having said, now let's have the view on our outlook for the fiscal year '22, '23.
-However, I would like to point out given the prevailing economic and geopolitical uncertainties, at the current time being the operational developments cannot be reliable [indiscernible].
+However, I would like to point out given the prevailing economic and geopolitical uncertainties, at the current time being the operational developments cannot be reliably assessed yet.
 Our outlook for the upcoming fiscal years and underlying assumption that fossil fuels especially natural gas, and other raw materials remain available, and we still expect ongoing volatile market environment especially with regard to price level for raw materials, energy and other factors.
 And await a slight decline in GDP invested on markets that are of relevance to us.

 For our sales, we expect a significant decrease mainly due to normalized price developments at Material Services and Steel Europe.
 On the earning side, we project EBIT adjusted in the range of a mid to high 3-digit million euro figure.
 This is particularly driven by the absence of dynamic price effects, which provided strong tailwind in the prior year and are the main reason for declines at Materials Services and Steel Europe as well as higher factor costs such as energy.